wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     (3) If the Licensing Authority suspends a certificate, the suspension must be for a fixed period of not more than 3 months, and at the end of that period the Licensing Authority must either lift the suspension or cancel the certificate.

-    (4) A certificate holder commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to return a cancelled certificate to the Licensing Authority immediately upon cancellation of the certificate.
+    (4) A certificate holder commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to return a cancelled certificate to the Licensing Authority immediately upon cancellation of the certificate.

     Compare: 1908 No 141 s 14; 1963 No 10 ss 17, 18

+    Section 31(4): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Obligations of certificate holders